 Now let’s go over two primary grips.

-The Forward grip is a fantastic and highly flexible grip that provides you with a broad range of motion and possibilities.
+The forward grip is a fantastic and highly flexible grip that provides you with a broad range of motion.
+This is the grip I reccomend for a knife attack.
 This grip is ideal for shorter knives, although it can be used with almost any blade.

 Simply grab your knife in the same general position as you would shake someone’s hand to make the grip.
 For a firm and flexible hold, place your thumb on the spine of the knife, and your other four fingers may curl up under the handle.